A model for horizontally restricted random square-tiled surfaces: Background

 For $n \in \NN$, a \textbf{partition} $\lambda$ of $n$, denoted $\lambda \vdash n$ is a sequence $\lambda=(\lambda_1, \dots, \lambda_k) \in \NN^k$ such that $\sum \lambda_i = n$ and $\lambda_1 \geq \lambda_2 \geq \dots \geq \lambda_k$.
 Two partitions of $n$ are identical if they only differ in the number of zeros.
 For example $(3, 2, 1, 1) = (3, 2, 1, 1, 0, 0)$.
 Informally a partition of $n$ can be thought of as a way of writing $n$ as a sum of positive integers, disregarding the order of the integers.
 The non-zero $\lambda_i$ are called \textbf{parts} of $\lambda$.
 If $\lambda$ has $\xi_i$ parts equal to $i$, then we can write $\lambda = \ideal{1^{\xi_1}, 2^{\xi_2}, \dots}$ where terms with $\xi_i = 0$ and the superscript $\xi_i = 1$ is omitted.
 The set of all partitions of $n$ is denoted by $\Par(n)$ and let $\Par := \bigcup_{n \in \NN} \Par(n)$.

-A partition $(\lambda_1, \dots, \lambda_k) \vdash n$ can be visually represented by a \textbf{Young diagram}, which is a left-justified array of boxes with $\lambda_i$ boxes in the $i$-th row.
-See Figure \ref{fig:youngdiagram} for an example.
-The squares in a Young diagram are identified using tuples $(i,j)$ where $i$ is the row corresponding to part $\lambda_i$ and $1 \leq j\leq \lambda_i$ is the position of the square along that row.
-Given a square $r = (i,j) \in \lambda$, define the \textbf{hook length of $\lambda$ at $r$}, denoted $h(r)$, as the number of squares directly to the right or directly below $r$, counting $r$ itself once.
+\begin{definition}[Young diagram] A partition $(\lambda_1, \dots, \lambda_k) \vdash n$ can be visually represented by a \textbf{Young diagram}, which is a left-justified array of boxes with $\lambda_i$ boxes in the $i$-th row. \end{definition} See Figure~\ref{fig:youngdiagram} for an example illustrating a Young diagram (together with some other terms that will be defined shortly).
+The squares in a Young diagram are identified using tuples $(i,j)$ where $i$ is the row corresponding to part $\lambda_i$ and $1 \leq j\leq \lambda_i$ is the position of the square along that row. \begin{definition}[Hook length and content] Given a square $r = (i,j) \in \lambda$, the \textbf{hook length of $\lambda$ at $r$}, denoted $h(r)$, is the number of squares directly to the right or directly below $r$, counting $r$ itself once.
 The \textbf{hook length product of $\lambda$}, denoted $H_\lambda$ is the product,